StrongKey/WebAuthn/README.md

 To see it in action, sample code is provided in the links below.

 ## Sample Code
-Sample Code is provided with a brief explanation of what each sample does:
+Sample Relying Party code is also provided with a brief explanation:

 * [Relying Party](https://github.com/StrongKey/relying-party-java) - Java sample